spring-guides/gs-spring-boot/README.md

 Hello World!
 ```

-Spring Boot dynamically adds key annotations to your code and leverages [Groovy Grapes](http://groovy.codehaus.org/Grape) to pull down needed libraries to make the app run.
+Spring Boot does this by dynamically adding key annotations to your code and leveraging [Groovy Grapes](http://groovy.codehaus.org/Grape) to pull down needed libraries to make the app run.

 Summary
 ----------------